create/seamless-wedding/README.md

 2. All routes will be listened for here and sent to the routes.js for processing in the main module.
 3. Each module can have its own server side code if it needs to.

+### Following The Code (db)
+1. db/db.js holds the controls for the mongodb.
+2. Add an Rsvp by posting to `/add/rsvp/`
+3. Get all Rsvp messages by getting `/get/rsvps/` (used on the Registry page for the Guestbook)

 ### Stylus
 1. Stylus files are compiled with grunt into the main.css file at public/css/main.css
 2. Stylus files with names ending with "Media" are explicitly for mobile phones and will capture any screen up to 800px.

+### Future Plans
+After setting up this website properly for Mackenzie and Jonathan, I plan to take personalized information out into a config file in order to make it easier for anyone to personalize this website for their special ceremony.